chanelle/safeshop-ai/README.md

 6. Pin the extension and test it on various e-commerce checkout pages.

 _**Mock Mode Note:**_ _The AI APIs in Canary can be unreliable.
 For submission and demo purposes, MOCK\_AI is set to true in popup.js to ensure a consistent, working demo.
-You can test the three risk states by visiting URLs containing "walmart" (Yellow), "scam-example" (Red), or any other URL (Green)._
+You can test the three risk states by visiting: - GREEN: google.com - YELLOW: walmart.com - RED: bing.com ...and clicking "Analyze Page"._

 Future Roadmap
 --------------